OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

 installable using easy_install.
 Included in that install will be scripts to create sandboxes, start factory servers, and start object servers.

 OpenMDAO is an egg based framework, and any OpenMDAO model of any complexity will depend upon a large number of eggs.
 Copying all of those eggs from an egg server every time a new sandbox is created could cause unwanted delays, so configuring the system to avoid unnecessary copying of distributions is important.
 The system will have a configurable list of search paths which can be URLs or file system paths, indicating the locations of egg servers or installed distributions respectively.
+These locations will be searched in the order that they appear in the search path.
+If a location is a URL, that URL is assumed to be a distribution server, and the desired distribution, if found there, will be downloaded and installed in the sandbbox.
+If a location is a directory, that directory will be searched for the distribution and if found will be linked to from the sandbox.